adr1enbe4udou1n/blog/content/posts/2022-02-13-build-your-own-docker-swarm-cluster/index.md

 ### 3. Testing the cluster ✅

-We will use the main portainer GUI in order to install following tools :
+We will use the main Portainer GUI in order to install following tools :

+* [`Diun`](https://crazymax.dev/diun/) (optional), very useful in order to be notified for all used images update inside your Swarm cluster
 * `pgAdmin` and `phpMyAdmin` as web database managers (optional)
-* [`Diun`](https://crazymax.dev/diun/) (optional), very useful in order to be notified for all used images update inside your Swarm cluster
 * Some demo containerized samples that will show you how simple is it to install self-hosted web apps thanks to your shiny new cluster as `redmine`, `n8n`

 ### 4. Monitoring 📈